Niccolò Machiavelli: Religion

+Machiavelli engages with the Averroist view that the world is eternal, and as such had no creation, and he also discusses the causes of religious sects rising and falling, ascribing them to both human and natural causes.
+In The Prince, Machiavelli discusses the ecclesiastical principate, which included regimes like that of the Catholic Church in Rome and the Ottoman Empire in Turkey.
+Machiavelli seems to have admired Muslim conquerors such as Selim I. Some commentators believe that Machiavelli wanted a reform of the Catholic Church.
+However, "the desire for the reform of the church of Rome," Federico Chabod would write, was "rooted in him in quite different motives" than those that drove the dissidents and the reformers of the time.

 While fear of God can be replaced by fear of the prince, if there is a strong enough prince, Machiavelli felt that having a religion is in any case especially essential to keeping a republic in order.
 For Machiavelli, a truly great prince can never be conventionally religious himself, but he should make his people religious if he can.
 According to Strauss (1958) he was not the first person to explain religion in this way, but his description of religion was novel because of the way he integrated this into his general account of princes.

 Machiavelli's judgment that governments need religion for practical political reasons was widespread among modern proponents of republics until approximately the time of the French Revolution.
 This, therefore, represents a point of disagreement between Machiavelli and late modernity.